ipeaGIT/geobr/README.md

 # geobr

-**geobr** is an R package that allows users to easily access shapefiles of the Brazilian Institute of Geography and Statistics (IBGE) as .
+**geobr** is an R package that allows users to easily access shapefiles of the Brazilian Institute of Geography and Statistics (IBGE).
+The package includes a wide set of geographic datasets as *simple features*, availabe at various geographic scales and for various years (see detailed list below):

-The

-tidycensus is an R package that allows users to interface with the US Census Bureau's decennial Census and five-year American Community APIs and return tidyverse-ready data frames, optionally with simple feature geometry included.
-Install from CRAN with the following command:

-Pacote em R para acessar Shapefiles para o Brasil em diferentes recortes, escalas geograficas e anos

 ## Available datasets: